 Video Search has "official" promotional sites from which it can be downloaded.
-This adware is also pushed through various deceptive/scam pages.
-Some of these websites endorsed fake Adobe Flash Player updaters/installers containing Video Search.
+This adware is also promoted through various deceptive/scam pages.
+Some of these websites endorse fake Adobe Flash Player updaters/installers containing Video Search.
 Select sites were notably hosted using the legitimate Amazon AWS service provided by Amazon.
-However, PUAs are more commonly distributed via download/installation setups of other programs.
-"Bundling" is the name of this deceptive marketing technique of packing regular software with unwanted or malicious additions.
-Rushed downloads/installations (e.g., ignored terms, skipped steps, etc.) increase the risk of inadvertently allowing bundled content into the system.
-Intrusive advertisements proliferate PUAs as well.
-Once clicked on, the ads can execute scripts to download/install these applications without user permission.

-Video Search adware asking to be permitted to track browsing data:
+Video Search adware asking permission to track browsing data:

 Deceptive/Scam websites used to promote Video Search adware:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - What is Video Search?